-Provide local or regional anesthesia as adjunctive or alternative pain control.
+These agents provide local or regional anesthesia as an adjunctive or alternative pain control.

-Clinical Context: DOC for narcotic analgesia due to its reliable and predictable effects, safety profiles, and ease of reversibility with naloxone.
-Morphine sulfate administered IV may be dosed in a number of ways and is commonly titrated until the desired effect is obtained.
+Clinical Context: Morphine sulfate is the drug of choice for narcotic analgesia owing to its reliable and predictable effects, safety profiles, and ease of reversibility with naloxone.
+Morphine sulfate administered intravenously may be dosed in a number of ways and is commonly titrated until the desired effect is obtained.
 The analgesic route, whether oral or parenteral, is a matter of choice.
 With appropriate local or regional anesthesia, this medication may not be necessary.

-Clinical Context: Inhibits bacterial synthesis of dihydrofolic acid by competing with para-aminobenzoic, acid-inhibiting, folic acid synthesis.
+Clinical Context: Trimethoprim/sulfamethoxazole inhibits bacterial synthesis of dihydrofolic acid by competing with para-aminobenzoic, acid-inhibiting, folic acid synthesis.
 This results in the inhibition of bacterial growth.
 The antibacterial activity of TMP-SMZ includes the common urinary tract pathogens except Pseudomonas aeruginosa.

-Clinical Context: Bactericidal antibiotic that inhibits bacterial DNA synthesis and, consequently, growth by inhibiting DNA-gyrase in susceptible organisms.
-Indicated for pseudomonal infections and those that are due to multidrug resistant gram-negative organisms.
-Duration of treatment depends upon severity of infection.
-Generally, treatment should be continued for at least 2 d after the signs and symptoms of infection have disappeared.
-The usual treatment duration is 7-14 d.
+Clinical Context: Ciprofloxacin is a bactericidal antibiotic that inhibits bacterial DNA synthesis and, consequently, growth by inhibiting DNA-gyrase in susceptible organisms.
+It is indicated for pseudomonal infections and those that are due to multidrug resistant gram-negative organisms.
+The duration of treatment depends on the severity of infection.
+Generally, treatment should be continued for at least 2 days after the signs and symptoms of infection have disappeared.
+The usual treatment duration is 7-14 days.
 No controlled studies exist regarding efficacy of therapy.
 Several references suggest both a tetracycline and either an extended-spectrum cephalosporin (eg, ceftazidime) or an aminoglycoside.

-Clinical Context: Treats susceptible bacterial infections of both gram-positive and gram-negative organisms as well as infections caused by Mycoplasma, Chlamydia, and Rickettsia species.
-Inhibits bacterial protein synthesis by binding with the 30S, and possibly the 50S, ribosomal subunit(s) of susceptible bacteria.
+Clinical Context: Tetracycline treats susceptible bacterial infections of both gram-positive and gram-negative organisms as well as infections caused by Mycoplasma, Chlamydia, and Rickettsia species.
+It inhibits bacterial protein synthesis by binding with the 30S, and possibly the 50S, ribosomal subunit(s) of susceptible bacteria.

-Clinical Context: Inhibits protein synthesis and, thus, bacterial growth by binding with the 30S, and possibly the 50S, ribosomal subunits of susceptible bacteria
+Clinical Context: Doxycycline inhibits protein synthesis and, thus, bacterial growth by binding with the 30S, and possibly the 50S, ribosomal subunits of susceptible bacteria

-Clinical Context: Third-generation cephalosporin that has broad gram-negative spectrum, lower efficacy against gram-positive organisms, and higher efficacy against resistant organisms.
-By binding to one or more of the penicillin-binding proteins, it arrests bacterial cell wall synthesis and inhibits bacterial growth
+Clinical Context: Ceftazidime is a third-generation cephalosporin that has a broad gram-negative spectrum, lower efficacy against gram-positive organisms, and higher efficacy against resistant organisms.
+By binding to one or more of the penicillin-binding proteins, it arrests bacterial cell wall synthesis and inhibits bacterial growth.

-Clinical Context: Interferes with bacterial cell wall synthesis during active multiplication, causing bactericidal activity against susceptible organisms.
+Clinical Context: Ampicillin interferes with bacterial cell wall synthesis during active multiplication, causing bactericidal activity against susceptible organisms.

-Parenteral antibiotics are indicated for the treatment of serious wound infections (eg, extensive cellulitis, myositis, gas gangrene) or sepsis following injuries sustained in the marine environment.
+Parenteral antibiotics are indicated for serious wound infections (eg, extensive cellulitis, myositis, gas gangrene) or sepsis following injuries sustained in the marine environment.
 Vibrio wound infection approaches 50% mortality (usually patients with chronic liver disease), and serious Aeromonas infection may mimic clostridial gas gangrene.

-Clinical Context: DOC for the treatment of anaphylactoid reactions and should be considered as pretreatment prior to giving antivenom.
+Clinical Context: Epinephrine is the drug of choice for the treatment of anaphylactoid reactions and should be considered as pretreatment prior to giving antivenom.

 Premedication is recommended by several sources because of the risks of allergic reaction and serum sickness with antivenom.
 In the presence of clear and severe clinical signs of stonefish envenomation, antivenom should not be withheld solely because of such considerations.
 The choice of specific premedication drugs is controversial but generally should include an antihistamine and epinephrine (when not contraindicated).